Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 Marlin's Family Restaurant in downtown Sioux Falls at 108 S. Minnesota Avenue.
 Call 605-271-7376 with questions.

-Enjoy a buffet of BBQ ribs, smothered pork chops, rosemary baked chicken, Alaskan pollock, pineapple glazed ham, shrimp, cajun baby bakers, garlic mashed potatoes, corn, dressing, sweet potatoes, salad bar, desserts and more.
+Enjoy a buffet of turkey, ham, baked chicken, mashed potatoes, green bean casserole, soup and salad bar and more.

 Robert's Buffet at Grand Falls Casino